s-herrera/phd-thesis/README.md

 - ```grex2```: the rule extraction scripts, including those for the decision tree, sparse logistic regression, and the RuleFit implementation.

-Our work is built upon a modified version of Grex2.
+The work is built upon a modified version of Grex2.
 The original Grex2 project is maintained at https://github.com/FilippoC/grex2.
 The code was primarily developed by Caio Corro.

 The official documentation for Grex2 (currently under development) can be found at https://grex.grew.fr.